 For all doors in walls that border the insured rooms or the exterior, it is important that the door leaf and door frame as well as door hinges, door lock, fittings, striker plate and, where applicable, additional security devices are matched with respect to their burglar-resistant effect.

-Therefore, all security-relevant parts of a door must be evaluated in order to identify and remedy any mechanical weaknesses.
+Therefore, all security-relevant parts of a door and their working principles must be evaluated in order to identify and remedy any mechanical weaknesses.

 The resistance of existing doors to burglary can be increased by the replacement or installation of additional locks, sturdy door hinges, high-quality locks and lock cylinders, burglar-resistant door plates, burglar-resistant striker plates, reverse hooks and burglar-resistant fillings.